meld-cp/obsidian-build/docs/user-guide.md

 The Meld-Build plugin can be used to turn a note into a small, simple, runnable thing.

-For example, here is a JavaScript codeblock which will display a message box with the result of a simple calculation:
+For example, here's a JavaScript codeblock which will display a message box with the result of a simple calculation:
 ````md
 ```js meld-build
 await $.ui.message( 56 / 5 );